minisuperfiles/JsPagerFile/README.md

 # JsPagerFile
-JsPagerFile helps create a dynamic page with javaScript
+JsPagerFile helps create a dynamic page with JavaScript